 The Allard School of Law is a leader in Indigenous legal education in North America.

-In 2010 the law school celebrated 30 years since the Indigenous Legal Studies Program was launched as the first program of its kind in Canada.
-The Faculty is proud to have one of the highest enrollment numbers of Indigenous law students in Canada.
-Since 1975, hundreds of Indigenous students have graduated from the Faculty.
+The Allard School of Law is proud to have one of the highest enrollment numbers of Indigenous law students in Canada.
+Since 1975, hundreds of Indigenous students have graduated from the law school.
 Many of these graduates are now leaders who have helped to redefine Indigenous legal issues in Canada.
-Our alumni include the late Judge Alfred Scow, the first Aboriginal lawyer and judge in British Columbia; His Honour Steven Point, former Lieutenant Governor of British Columbia; Grand Chief Ed John of the First Nations Summit; and politician Jody Wilson-Raybould, Regional Chief of the British Columbia Assembly of First Nations.
-Many more Indigenous Legal Studies Program alumni are lawyers, judges, politicians, negotiators, advocates, educators and community leaders in British Columbia and across the country.
+Our alumni include Jody Wilson-Raybould, Minister of Justice and Attorney General of Canada; the late Judge Alfred Scow, the first Aboriginal lawyer and judge in British Columbia; The Hon.
+Steven Point, former Lieutenant Governor of British Columbia; and Grand Chief Ed John of the First Nations Summit.
+Many more Indigenous Legal Studies Program alumni are lawyers, judges, politicians, negotiators, advocates, educators and community leaders in British Columbia and around the world.